- Japanese release in June 1989

 Tetris is the game that built the Game Boy.
 Without it, the release of the system does not have a game of truly universal appeal.
 When the Game Boy was originally released, the presence of Tetris on the system meant that business people, parents, children, basically anyone could enjoy the pea soup screen of the chunky Game Boy with an unparallelled experience.
 The main appeal of the revolutionary puzzle game, playing it in your palms, could not be achieved on any competitors’ machine since Tetris was exclusive to portable consoles made by Nintendo.
 To the layman, Tetris could even appear to have been invented by Nintendo.
 Except for the whole Russian theme the game has.
 While the match made in heaven was packed together in the same box in North America, Japan is a different story.
 Tetris did not come out at the same time as the system in Japan.
 The Game Boy came out in April with Super Mario Land, Alleyway, Baseball and Yakuman, a mahjong title.
 Tetris joined them two months later in June.
 I do not know exactly why that is, whether the game was simply not ready or something else more complicated.
 I tend to think it simply wasn’t finished in time because of the licensing history I’ll touch on later.
 Tetris was thus not bundled with the Game Boy but keep in mind that the Japanese market very rarely bundles games with systems.
 It’s a matter of marketing tradition and consumer expectations.
 I don’t think it would have been bundled even if it came out at the same time as the Game Boy.

 I absolutely need to clarify that Tetris was not created for the Game Boy, merely adapted.
 The long and sordid story of Tetris leaving Motherland Russia and taking the rest of the world by storm is convoluted.
 Keeping it simple, Alexei Pajitnov created it in 1984 and it seeped to Europe and the rest of the West through unauthorized, and thus illegal, home computer versions.
-When he first saw the game, Hiroshi Yamauchi, Nintendo’s president, understood the match made in heaven between the upcoming Game Boy and Tetris.
+When he first saw the game, Hiroshi Yamauchi, Nintendo’s ruthless president, understood the match made in heaven between the upcoming Game Boy and Tetris.
 He had Henk Rogers sent on Nintendo’s behalf to negotiate with the Soviet government.
 Henk Rogers, founder of Bullet-Proof Software, was a rare westerner working successfully in the Japanese game market (he famously introduced the Japanese to RPGs with The Black Onyx) and he had come in contact with Tetris, had fallen in love and started paying for a Japanese licence from the supposed British sub-licensee of Pajitnov, the game’s creator.
 He traveled to Moscow to make sure the game could be published on Game Boy and discovered that Elektronorgtechnica (ELORG), the Soviet organization that owned Tetris because Pajitnov created the game at his job, had not licensed the game for console to anybody.
 Imagine that: Rogers was selling an illegal Famicom version according to the Soviets, and he learned it while trying to negotiate with them.
-Just as Henk had been able to get Hiroshi Yamauchi, the ruthless president of Nintendo to trust him, he managed to convince the Soviets to trust him and he managed to secure a legitimate licence in 1989 from ELORG.
+Just as Henk had been able to get Yamauchi to trust him, he managed to convince the Soviets to trust him and he managed to secure a legitimate licence in 1989 from ELORG.
 He pissed off Atari in the process to the point where the fight between them and Nintendo over Tetris eventually had to go to court, and through that whole process Rogers became a lifelong friend and business partner of Pajitnov to this day.

 My Personal Affair With Tetris